When Preston’s Catholics had to lie under ye Bushel

 On the opening of St Wilfrid’s in 1793, St Mary’s chapel was closed.
 A paper in the archives says: ‘Fathers Dunn and Morgan used to reside in a cottage up the yard, before reaching the chapel, and also had a fine room behind the chapel, which at the time commanded a beautiful view of the Ribble, Penwortham, &c., no obstruction or building being in the way, and the chapel standing on a high eminence’.

 St Mary’s did not long stay closed.
 Foley reports that a growing Catholic population in the town led to the Friargate chapel being enlarged and re-opened in 1813 at a cost of about £1,050.
+Peter Whittle, writing just six years after the reopening, is possibly more accurate in putting the date at 1815.
 When the new church of St Ignatius was being planned it was proposed to close and sell off St Mary’s.
 But the Catholic population of the town had continued to increase with the arrival of Irish immigrants and so the chapel survived.
 A further enlargement of St Mary’s began in 1856, but the roof fell in while the work was being carried out, the ruins were cleared and a new chapel was built at a cost of £1,600.

 Hewitson continues his account of St Mary’s into the 19th century in his Our Churches and Chapels.
-His account differs from Foley’s in that he dates the re-opening to 1815, reports the roof collapsing shortly afterwards and records the rebuilding of 1856, with no mention of the collapse at that date.
+His account differs from Foley’s in that he dates the re-opening to 1815 (a date he probably took from Whittle), reports the roof collapsing shortly afterwards and records the rebuilding of 1856, with no mention of the collapse at that date.
 He is clearly mistaken: the collapse is reported in the Preston Guardian of 22 March 1856, the building of the new chapel nearing completion (PG 24 May 1856) and its dedication (PG 10 September 1856).
 See Preston Guardian Digest 1844-1860.
 He supplies a description of the chapel, its congregation and its environs in his usual prolix style:

 It is a chapel of ease for St. Wilfrid’s, and is attended to a very large extent by Irish people.
 The situation of it is lofty; it stands upon higher ground than any other place of worship in the town; but it is so hemmed in with houses, &c., that you can scarcely see it, and if you could get a full view of it nothing very beautiful would be observed about the exterior.
 The locality in which this chapel is placed is crowded, dark-looking, and pretty ungodly.
 All kinds of sinister-looking alleys, narrow yards, dirty courts, and smoky back streets surround it; much drinking is done in each; and a chorus of noise from lounging men in their shirt sleeves, draggle-tailed women without bonnets, and weird little youngsters, given up entirely to dirt, treacle, and rags, is constantly kept up in them.
 The chapel has a quaint, narrow, awkward entrance.
 You pass a gateway, then mount a step, then go on a yard or two and encounter four steps, then breathe a little, then get into a somewhat sombre lobby two and a half yards wide, and inconveniently steep, next cross a little stone gutter, and finally reach a cimmerian square [?!], surrounded by high walls, cracked house ends, and other objects similarly interesting.
 The front of the chapel is cold-looking and devoid of ornament.
 Upon the roof there is a square perforated belfry, containing one bell.
 It was put up a few years ago, and before it got into use there was considerable newspaper discussion as to the inconvenience it would cause in the morning, for having to be rung at the unearthly hour of six it was calculated that much balmy quietude would be missed through it.
 Some people can stand much sleep after six, and on their account early bell-ringing was dreaded.
 But the inhabitants have got used to the resonant metal, and those who have time sleep on very excellently during its most active periods.